Updated for Sparkle 2.6

 Your website will effectively be using someone else’s bandwidth, so you should ensure the owner agrees with your hotlinking.

 You do not need to resize or compress images before adding them in Sparkle.
 When you publish or export the website, Sparkle will resize and recompress the images as needed.
 In fact it’s probably best if you are generous with the image dimensions and quality.

 The generous dimension gives you the composition freedom to move and size the image anywhere in your layout without being constrained by a pre-cut size, keeping an eye on the resolution report tells you if the quality of the published image will be degraded.
 By using highest quality images you will help Sparkle minimize compression artifacts when publishing, ensuring the best results.

-This suggests that it’s probably best if you don’t prepare images in an external application before importing them to Sparkle.
+This suggests that it’s best if you don’t resize images in an external application before importing them to Sparkle.